patrikas7/The-pig-game/README.md

 # The-pig-game
-Simple pig game for two players made with JavaScript
+Simple pig game for two players made with JavaScript.
+UI was made with HTML, CSS/Bootstrap